 Last month, Broadcom bid $105 billion for Qualcomm, which turned down the deal.
-This month, Broadcom ignited a proxy battle to replace all 11 directors seated on Qualcomm’s board, which unanimously rejected all of Broadcom’s candidates before an annual shareholder meeting in March.
+This month, Broadcom ignited a proxy battle to replace Qualcomm’s entire board, which rejected all of Broadcom’s candidates before an annual shareholder meeting in March.

 On Friday, the board of directors ruled out every one of the candidates proposed by Broadcom and Silver Lake Partners, the private equity firm that bought Broadcom – previously called Avago Technologies – in 2005 and took it through an initial public offering.
 Qualcomm said in a statement that their nominees would inherently have a conflict of interest.

 Last month, Broadcom said that it would support expanding the board to keep three current directors if all its nominees were appointed in a shareholder vote, which would be something of a referendum on what would be the largest semiconductor deal ever.
 Qualcomm has argued that its existing management would pay off in the long run.

 Broadcom’s board members would be able to accept the $70 per share bid for Qualcomm, which urged keeping all its existing directors, including executive chairman Paul Jacobs, the son of Qualcomm’s co-founder Irwin Jacobs.
 The nominations were detailed in a preliminary proxy statement, which also shed light on Broadcom’s approach to the deal.

 Last April, Steve Mollenkopf, Qualcomm’s chief executive, had a meeting with Kenneth Hao, managing director of Silver Lake, to shoot the breeze about the state of the chip industry, according to the regulatory filing.
 In recent years, chip companies have bought each other to soften the blow of rising development costs.
 Broadcom has embodied that strategy.